Quantum State Preparation via Schmidt Spectrum Optimisation: Results

-with $n=48$, $J=1.0$, $h_x = 0.5$, and open boundary conditions (i.e. the system is inside the gapped ferromagnetic phase).
+with $n=48$, $J=1.0$, $h_x = 0.5$, and open boundary conditions (i.e. the system is inside the gapped ferromagnetic phase) \cite{Schollwock2011,Pfeuty1970TFIM}.
 The target bond dimension is $\chi_{\text{Ising}}=10$.
-For the quantum Ising model, we only compare the SSO algorithm against the MPD algorithm, illuminating a monumental difference in performance.
-In this case, the MPD algorithm exhibits highly pathological behaviour, with $\chi_{\text{max}}$ growing nearly exponentially while the disentangling procedure is largely ineffective.
-On the other hand, the MPS permits a $\chi=4$ approximation with $F_{\chi=4}=0.9836$ fidelity, and the SSO optimises to $F=0.9980$ within just 2 layers (i.e., only a \textit{single} optimised layer followed by its $\chi=2$ approximation that we denote by $\ket{\tilde{\psi}^{(L)}}$).
-This greedy optimisation does, however, appear to approach a local minima solution, evidenced by the plateauing gains in fidelity with increasing circuit layers.
+We find a significant gap in performance (see Fig.\ref{fig:core_results}(i)): the SSO algorithm achieves a significantly reduced infidelity and no significant increase in $\chi_{\text{max}}$.
+In this case, the MPD algorithm exhibits pathological behaviour, with $\chi_{\text{max}}$ growing nearly exponentially while the disentangling procedure is largely ineffective.
+The SSO algorithm achieves a prepared fidelity of $F=0.9980$ within just 2 layers (i.e., only a single \emph{optimised} circuit layer).
+There is still evidence of local minima, however, with the infidelity curve exhibiting plateauing gains.

 Next, we benchmark on target MPS approximations to the ground-states of three other lattice Hamiltonians.
-As a disordered spin model in the many-body localised regime, we consider an $n=16$-site spin-$\tfrac{1}{2}$ chain with random longitudinal fields of strength $d h = 1.0$ drawn from a Gaussian distribution ($\chi_{\text{MBL}}=10$).
-As a one-dimensional fermionic model, we use the spinless Hubbard chain with $n=16$ sites, hopping amplitude $t=0.5$, nearest–neighbour interaction strength $V=1.0$, and chemical potential $\mu=1.0$, with open boundary conditions ($\chi_{\text{Hubbard}}=16$).
-Finally, we study the spin-$\tfrac{1}{2}$ 2D Heisenberg model on a $4\times 4$ square lattice with nearest–neighbour coupling $J=1.0$ and open boundary conditions ($\chi_{\text{Heisenberg}}=64$).
+As a disordered spin model in the many-body localised regime, we consider an $n=16$-site spin-$\tfrac{1}{2}$ chain with random longitudinal fields of strength $d h = 1.0$ drawn from a Gaussian distribution (target $\chi_{\text{MBL}}=10$).
+As a one-dimensional fermionic model, we use the spinless Hubbard chain with $n=16$ sites, hopping amplitude $t=0.5$, nearest–neighbour interaction strength $V=1.0$, and chemical potential $\mu=1.0$, with open boundary conditions (target $\chi_{\text{Hubbard}}=16$).
+Finally, we study the spin-$\tfrac{1}{2}$ 2D Heisenberg model on a $4\times 4$ square lattice with nearest–neighbour coupling $J=1.0$ and open boundary conditions (target $\chi_{\text{Heisenberg}}=64$) \cite{ricardo2005}.